-Meanwhile, public concern about data collection has never been higher.
 When an AI model can run entirely on the local machine, it removes the need to pipe every keystroke to a distant server.
 That architectural shift could make sensitive tasks like medical form drafting, financial planning, or competitive research genuinely private again, if implemented transparently.

-How Chrome’s On‑Device Gemini AI Works
+How does Chrome’s on‑device Gemini AI actually work?

 The model lives inside Chrome itself, exposed through a set of built‑in AI APIs that web developers can call from pages and extensions.
 Behind the scenes, it’s a Gemini Nano variant optimized for consumer hardware, leveraging the same model family that powers Android’s on‑device summarization and replies, only now tailored for the browser’s runtime.